mrkline/OSG/README.md

 Future plans are to turn it into a deferred shading engine for the next CG project.

+### Dependencies

+The Texture class uses SILLY, a part of the CEGUI library, as an image loader.
+This allows textures to be loaded from PNG, JPEG, and TGA files.

 ### License

 (The zlib License)